Unifying Global and Near-Context Biasing in a Single Trie Pass: Conclusion

 \section{Conclusion}

-In the paper, we demonstrate the benefits of integrating word-level n-gram LMs with a Transformer-Transducer model during decoding with shallow fusion and an Aho-Corasick-based trie.
-The n-gram LM weights are loaded into the trie and during decoding the Aho-Corasick string matching algorithm is used.
-This leads to significantly faster decoding than SF without AC, on-par WERs overall, and no loss in decoding time (RTFX) w.r.t SF alone.
-Additionally, we show that the n-gram LM can be combined with keyword entities in a single context graph, which improves the general WER and yields competitive NE accuracy performance including the out-of-vocabulary words.
-We validate the approach for keyword biasing in 4 different languages and three different datasets covering in-domain and out-of-domain scenarios.
+We present an efficient approach for integrating word-level n-gram LMs with a Transformer Transducer ASR model using SF and a trie based on the Aho-Corasick algorithm.
+The method enables faster decoding than standard SF maintaining competitive WER and real-time factor (RTF) efficiency.
+Additionally, we show that combining n-gram LMs with KB in a unified context graph improves overall WER and NE accuracy, including for OOV words.
+Experiments across four languages and three datasets confirm the effectiveness of our approach in both in-domain and out-of-domain scenarios.